Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 Should I be concerned about gender-based violence or harassment in Mexico?

-No, you shouldn’t be concerned about gender-based violence or harassment in Mexico, even though it does occur, as long as you stick to your plans and avoid venturing into unknown and unfamiliar areas of the city; this approach should help reduce the chances of such incidents.
+No, you shouldn’t worry about gender-based violence or harassment in Mexico, even though it does happen, as long as you stick to your plans and avoid venturing into unknown and unfamiliar areas of the city; this approach should help reduce the chances of such incidents.

 What’s the most important safety tip I should follow as a solo female traveler who is over 50 years old?